 - Network and Perimeter Security

-Deploy firewalls, intrusion detection and prevention systems, and secure Wi-Fi networks to defend against external and internal threats and unauthorised access.
+Deploy firewalls, intrusion detection and prevention systems.
+Include secure Wi-Fi networks to defend against external and internal threats and unauthorised access.

 - Employee Education and Awareness